Los Angeles Chargers vs. Philadelphia Eagles NFL Week 9 Odds, Plays and Insights for November 7, 2021

 - Los Angeles' games this year have gone over the total in two out of seven opportunities (28.6%).

-- The Chargers score 24.6 points per game, comparable to the 23.9 per contest the Eagles surrender.

-- When Los Angeles records more than 23.9 points, it is 3-1 against the spread and 3-1 overall.
+- Los Angeles is 3-1 against the spread and 3-1 overall in games when it puts up more than 23.9 points.

-- When Los Angeles amasses over 342.8 yards, the team is 4-2 against the spread and 4-2 overall.
+- Los Angeles is 4-2 against the spread and 4-2 overall when the team totals over 342.8 yards.

-- This year, the Chargers have turned the ball over eight times, while the Eagles have forced eight.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Eagles.